 PSHE

-At William Stockton, to ‘get better at PSHE’ will mean that children learn about an array of different cultures and beliefs and allows them to gain a better understanding of the differences and diversity within our community and the wider world.
+At William Stockton, to ‘get better at PSHE’ means that children learn about an array of different cultures and beliefs and allowing them to gain a better understanding of the differences and diversity within our community and the wider world.
 Our aim is to develop confident, positive pupils who are ready to make a positive contribution to society in the future.

 I have been the PSHE and RSE subject lead at William Stockton for many years.
 I have a real enthusiasm for developing pupils' resilience and understanding of similarities and differences between people, communities and cultures.